Overview of the STAR+PLUS HCBS Program

 Medical Criteria: Functional Need

 An applicant must require a nursing facility level of care (NFLOC) to be eligible for the STAR+PLUS HCBS Program.
 A Medical Necessity and Level of Care (MN/LOC) Assessment is completed by the managed care organization and signed by a physician.
 It is then electronically submitted to the Texas Medicaid & Healthcare Partnership (TMHP), who determines if this level of care need is met.
-One area considered is one’s ability / inability to independently complete the activities of daily living (i.e., transferring from the bed to a chair, mobility, eating, toileting, eating).
+One area considered is one’s ability / inability to independently complete the activities of daily living (i.e., transferring from the bed to a chair, mobility, eating, toileting, bathing).
 Relevant to some persons with Alzheimer’s disease or a related dementia, behavioral problems, such as regular attempts to leave the facility or removal of one’s clothes, are also considered.
 A diagnosis of dementia in and of itself does not mean one will meet a NFLOC.

 Qualifying When Over the Limits